Skjoldrun/Skjoldrun.github.io/docs/wpf/systemtray-icon.md

 }
 ```

-This gets used in the App.xaml.cs:
+This is used in the App.xaml.cs:

 ```csharp
 using Hardcodet.Wpf.TaskbarNotification;